Halloween Rhyming Words for Preschoolers

 Affiliate Disclosure: “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using those links.”

-One of the best ways to teach children rhyming words is by using games and hands-on activities.
-This free activity focuses use pictures that can be combined with spoken words, but also include printed words for children that are in a more advanced stage, and also to be used in other literacy activities.
+One of the best ways to teach children rhyming words is through games and hands-on activities.
+These activities focus on using pictures combined with spoken words.
+They also include printed words for children at a more advanced stage and for use in other literacy activities.

 Halloween Rhyming Words Activity

-Since Halloween is fast approaching, I’ve created a FREE rhyming activity to use with your preschoolers at home or in the classroom.
-It is very simple and fun to use and requires very little preparation.
-It also comes in two parts to give you flexibility on how to use it.
+Since Halloween is fast approaching, I’ve created a FREE rhyming activity for your preschoolers to use at home or in the classroom.
+It is elementary and fun to use and requires very little preparation.
+It also comes in two parts to give you flexibility in using it.

 The first part includes two pages with four rhyming cards each, for a total of 8 rhyming cards with pictures only.
 These cards include the main words witch, ghost, hat, cauldron, bat, broom, cat, and spider.